The review process

 See the Review form.

-The editorial board sends the reports to author(s) by e-mail either with a final decision, or with a revision request, which in turn can be accepted or declined by the author(s).
-Once the editor (referee) is satisfied with a latest version, it can be accepted for publication by the editorial board.
+The Editorial board sends the reports to author(s) by e-mail either with a final decision, or with a revision request, which in turn can be accepted or declined by the author(s).
+Once the Editor is satisfied with a latest version, it can be accepted for publication by the Editorial board.